How to plan a trip to Costa Rica

 I can confidently say this is one of the best tips for planning a trip to Costa Rica.
 It's essential to start with a clear vision of what you want from your travel experience.

 I wanted a combination of adrenaline-pumping activities and serene moments in nature, and decided to skip cities.
-To be honest, most travellers don't visit Costa Rica for the cities.
+To be honest, most travelers don't visit Costa Rica for the cities.
 If you are keen to explore colonial cities, opt for Nicaragua instead (I loved it!).

 Anyway, I envisioned walking through Manuel Antonio National Park, gazing at the Arenal Volcano, surfing at pristine beaches and some relaxing in the best hot springs.